freenas/freenas-docs/userguide/intro.rst

 This Guide covers the installation and use of %brand% |release|.

-The %brand% Users Guide is a work in progress and relies on the contributions of many individuals.
+The %brand% User Guide is a work in progress and relies on the contributions of many individuals.
 If you are interested in helping us to improve the Guide, read the instructions in the `README
 <https://github.com/freenas/freenas/blob/master/docs/userguide/README.md>`_.
 IRC Freenode users are welcome to join the *#freenas* channel where you will find other %brand% users.

-The %brand% Users Guide is freely available for sharing and redistribution under the terms of the
+The %brand% User Guide is freely available for sharing and redistribution under the terms of the
 `Creative Commons Attribution
 License <https://creativecommons.org/licenses/by/3.0/>`_.